flurples/C-13X/README.md

 - (Optional) Clear plastic/acryllic sheet for the window on the back

 ### Note for via users
-To get the board properly showing up in Via, you will need to go into Via > File > Import Keymap and then select the "C-13X.json" file
+To get the board properly showing up in VIA, you will need to go into VIA > File > Import Keymap and then select the "C-13X.json" file

 # Album